SansGuidon/bookmarks/README.md

 * [Sarah Cooper](https://thecooperreview.com/how-to-look-like-a-badass-next-tech-conference) - How to Look Smart at Your Next Tech Conference
 * [Sarah Cooper](https://thecooperreview.com/how-to-be-seen-as-an-expert-in-artificial-intelligence/) - How to Be Seen as an Expert in Artificial Intelligence
 * [hightower/nocode](https://github.com/kelseyhightower/nocode) - No code is the best way to write secure and reliable applications.
 Write nothing; deploy nowhere.
+* [denysdovhan/wtfjs](https://github.com/denysdovhan/wtfjs) - A list of funny and tricky JavaScript examples

 ## Prolog
 * [Sylvain Soliman's Den](https://lifeware.inria.fr/~soliman/post/prolog_guidelines/) - Prolog programming guidelines